 Autumn: September to October

 Autumn is one of the most laid-back, beautiful times to discover Canada.
-Most of the crowds have dissipated – and thus the prices have dropped – while the temperatures remain pleasant.
+The summer crowds have dissipated – and thus the prices have dropped – while the temperatures remain pleasant.
 If that’s not enough, the fall colours are in full swing: check out the changing maple trees in Algonquin Provincial Park or Quebec’s Laurentian Mountains in particular.